 This one-hour assessment will help us recommend the right level of in-sessional courses for you (Upper-intermediate or Advanced).

 The LELA has 3 sections: Integrated Reading & Writing, Grammar and Listening.

-Previous student feedback shows that students prefer to be in classes with peers of similar level, so this is why all students who wish to attend in-sessional courses are required to take this assessment.
+Previous student feedback shows that students prefer to be in classes with peers of a similar level, so this is why all students who wish to attend in-sessional courses are required to take this assessment.

-Don’t worry, it’s not a pass or fail assessment and there is absolutely no need to study or revise beforehand.
+There is no need to worry, it is not a pass or fail assessment and there is absolutely no need to study or revise beforehand.

-Frequently asked questions about the LELA
+Frequently Asked Questions about the LELA

 We know you will probably have lots of questions about the LELA, so we have provided a list of questions and answers to help you below.

 You cannot attend the courses or workshops until you have taken the LELA.

 You will receive this within 4 days of completing the assessment.